 You are expected to attend all lectures, laboratory, seminar and tutorial sessions.
 Attendance is recorded for laboratory, seminar and tutorial sessions.
-Where attendance is compulsory, you will fail a module and have to re-take the entire module next year if you do not attend the required number of classes - even if you pass the examinations and coursework.
+Where attendance is compulsory, you will fail a module if you do not attend the required number of classes - even if you pass the examinations and coursework.
 If you do not attend you may miss vital information, including that related to assessed coursework requirements.
-Attendance records may be consulted by the Board of Examiners when deciding module marks and degree classification.

 You should attend ALL lectures.
-You will not be able to obtain the same understanding by reading the 'bare bones' notes on Queens OnLine or LaunchPad: instead you will need to take extensive notes and expand these through your own private reading.
-Most students who fail, do so because they ignore this advice.
+You will not be able to obtain the same understanding by reading the 'bare bones' notes on from lecture slides: instead you will need to take extensive notes and expand these through your own private reading.
+Most students who fail do so because they ignore this advice.